PrimeCodeWhisperer/ml-agents/README.md

 To run more than one training without needing to run the previous command, you can use "python run_training.py [amount]".
 The results of the training runs will automatically be added to the global csv file (using google sheets) after you created a credentials.json file which contains your credentials to the google sheets.
+To run this however you must include the build folder from unity into your top directory.
+Make sure for MacOS you choose .app and for windows the .exe

-To run the learning algorithm on the global csv file run either "python random_forrest" or "python linear_regression.py"
+To run the learning algorithm on the global csv file run either "python random_forrest" or "python linear_regression.py" after downloading and adding the global csv file of the training run data into the .env file

+Dependencies and how to download them:
+(Use the pyton -m for safe install) python -m pip install gspread python -m pip install oauth2client python -m pip install pandas python -m pip install python-dotenv python -m pip install pyyaml

 Description of Data Labels: